qarmin/czkawka/instructions/Installation.md

 ### Appimage
 Appimage files are available in release page - [**GitHub releases**](https://github.com/qarmin/czkawka/releases/)
 This version is bundled with its own theme.
-There is also a small problem with not being able to open 2 images at once.
+There is also minimal appimage which use system theme.

 ### Cargo
 The easiest method to install Czkawka is using the `cargo` command.
 To compile it, you need to get all the